The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 2-methylpropane  -->

+## Thursday 9th July (Notes)

-Alkanes are the only have a single covalent bond in their structor.
+#### Alkanes are the only have a single covalent bond in their structor.
 We call then Saturated hydrocarbons, because no more atoms can be added to their molecules.

+#### Alkanes are generally unreactive but by in certain conditions we can subject alkanes to 2 different types of combustion.
+Complete and incomplete combustion.
+With complete combustion carbon dioxide and water .
+Likewise, with incomplete combustion, It produces carbon monoxide and sut.